-Similarly to Britain Elects, Ballot Box Scotland will aim to provide regular updates on polling and elections within Scotland, as well as keeping an eye on the ever-present Independence question.
-Ballot Box Scotland also aims to be an easy reference for election results, presented with slightly more detail and in a more easily accessible format than trawling Wikipedia.
+Similarly to Britain Elects, Ballot Box Scotland aims to provide regular updates on polling and elections within Scotland, as well as keeping an eye on the ever-present Independence question.
+BBS also aims to be an easy reference for recent election results, presented with slightly more detail and in a more easily accessible format than trawling Wikipedia.

 Another key aim of this project is to improve awareness and understanding of the political diversity in Scotland.
 Thanks in part to the primacy of FPTP Westminster Elections plus the Scottish Parliament’s oddly mixed system of AMS which also features FPTP prominently, Scotland is often subject to a simplistic level of political analysis.

 For example, memories of Scotland once being a “Labour Country” gloss over the fact that dominance never reached areas like the Borders, Perthshire or Aberdeenshire.
 The apparent re-emergence of the Conservatives there in 2017 has taken folk used to the Central Belt SNP vs Labour narrative by surprise – but in reality, they’d never disappeared, it just looked like that on simple maps toned to whoever won the one MP.

 My final core aim is to improve the understanding of our democratic structures, and stimulate discussion around reform.
 Though Scotland fares better than the UK norm in terms of using forms of Proportional Representation for two levels of election, using different systems is confusing, and the ongoing use of FPTP for UK-level elections isn’t democratically ideal.